It looks like surrogacy could be an amazing option for you!

 Once a pregnancy has been confirmed, your partner will receive base compensation in monthly installments.
 This money is hers to spend however she wants.
 Many surrogates put this money towards paying off debt, putting a down payment on a house or caring for their family.

 All of the surrogacy and pregnancy expenses will be covered by the intended parents through a monthly allowance.
-The base pay and monthly allowance will be based upon your partner’s preferences and the agency she works with.
+The base pay and monthly allowance will be based on your partner’s preferences and the agency she works with.

 Another benefit of surrogacy is the potential to form a bond with the intended parents and the baby your partner carries for them.
 Your wife will be able to experience the joys of pregnancy without the responsibility of caring for another child.
 Depending on the contact arrangements made between your partner and the intended parents, she may be able to stay in contact with the family.
 You will likely have the opportunity to get to know the intended parents your partner helped and the child she carried for them.